timescale/docs/api/counter_agg_point.md

 # counter_agg() <tag type="toolkit" content="toolkit" />
 An aggregate that produces a CounterSummary from timestamps and associated values.

 For more information about counter aggregation functions, see the [hyperfunctions documentation][hyperfunctions-counter-agg].

-## Required Arguments
+## Required arguments

 |Name|Type|Description|
 |-|-|-|